sidpalas/devops-directive-website/content/posts/2020/03/load-testing-f1-micro/index.md

 Here is a summary of the configuration:
 - Compute Engine f1-micro Instance (0.2 vCPU burstable to 1 vCPU for short periods, 0.6GB Memory) running Container Optimized OS (COS)
 - [Caddy (1.0.3) container image](https://hub.docker.com/r/abiosoft/caddy/)
-- Cloudflare configured to proxy traffic and set to the "standard" caching level (testing performed both with caching turned on and off)
+- Cloudflare configured to proxy traffic and set to the "standard" caching level (I performed tests for both caching turned on and off)

 *NOTE:* I didn't tune/configure the COS image running on the VM, nor specify resource requests in the `docker run` command.